Unconditional Randomization Tests for Interference: Incorporating Covariate Adjustment

 As shown in Table \ref{tab:covar}, the \textit{p}-values are very similar across the different methods, allowing researchers to choose the most practical implementation.
 Additionally, as discussed in Section C.3 of \citet{basse2024}, one can stratify potential assignments based on covariates to balance the focal units.
 This is done by stratifying both the permutations and the test statistic by an additional discrete covariate.
 However, we could not implement and compare \textit{p}-values from this method due to limitations in the original dataset.

-Similar to the findings in \citet{Puelz2022}, I observed that \textit{p}-values increased after controlling for covariates.
-This suggests that covariates help control spillover effects, indicating that geographic distance alone may be insufficient to capture the intensity of spillovers.
-This implies the presence of heterogeneous spillover effects that cannot be fully captured by the partial null hypothesis defined at the unit level.
-In an extreme case, if the spillover effect is perfectly correlated with covariates, the underlying partial null hypothesis would be rejected, as the spillover effect exists.
-However, regression adjustment might eliminate the nonzero spillover effect, leading to increased \textit{p}-values under the same partial null hypothesis.
+In line with \citet{Puelz2022}, including covariates raises \textit{p}-values, suggesting that distance alone may not capture all heterogeneity in spillover effects.\footnote{Most of this \textit{p}-value increase stems from demographic covariates such as income levels and building density.} Covariates can reveal that the partially sharp null hypothesis does not fully account for unit-level heterogeneity.
+In an extreme scenario, if spillovers are perfectly correlated with these covariates, the partially sharp null would be rejected; however, regression adjustment could then eliminate the spillover signal, raising \textit{p}-values under the same null.
+Future research may refine distance measures by incorporating additional factors (e.g., socioeconomic disparities) to better capture spillover intensity \citep{Puelz2022}.

 Researchers should interpret these results cautiously and decide on the null hypothesis of interest beforehand.
-If a researcher is interested in testing for no spillover effects after controlling for covariates, PNRT can be extended to accommodate the work by \citet{Ding2016}.
+If a researcher is interested in testing for no spillover effects after controlling for covariates, PIRTs can be extended to accommodate the work by \citet{Ding2016}.
 One can refer to \citet{owusu2023} for investigating heterogeneous effects in network settings.
-Alternatively, if interested in the weak null of the average effect being equal to zero (see \citet{ding2020}; \citet{basse2024}), one should note that the construction of \textit{p}-values in PNRT differs from those in CRT and FRT, making classical approaches for weak nulls potentially inapplicable.
+Alternatively, if interested in the weak null of the average effect being equal to zero (see \citet{ding2020}; \citet{basse2024}), one should note that the construction of \textit{p}-values in PIRTs differs from those in CRTs and FRTs, making classical approaches for weak nulls potentially inapplicable.
 Further investigation into these differences would be of interest to future research.